The Life and Legacy of Calixa Lavallée: Composer of "O Canada"

 'O Canada' - the back story

-As a 14 year old, the young Calixa Lavallée left his native town of Montreal and joined the travelling troupe 'The New Orleans Minstrels' .
-He was embarking on a new exciting life on the road, touring around the USA as a musician.
-The year was 1859, some 180 years ago.
+As a 14-year-old, the young Calixa Lavallée left his native town of Montreal.
+He joined the traveling troupe 'The New Orleans Minstrels.'
+This marked the start of an exciting life on the road, touring the USA as a musician.
+The year was 1859, nearly 180 years ago.

-It must have been an extraordinary time, moving and performing throughout the States especially in the turbulent two years leading up to the outbreak of the American Civil War (1861).
-As a 16 year old, Lavallée enlisted in the 4th Rhode Island Infantry Regiment in New York to help the Unionist army cause.
-He served as a private and a musician in the regimental band for four years and returned to Montreal after the war.
-Now 21 years old, and perhaps older than his years, he started teaching music, composing, and arranging concerts.
+It must have been an extraordinary time.
+Moving and performing throughout the States was especially significant during the turbulent two years leading up to the outbreak of the American Civil War in 1861.
+At just 16 years old, Lavallée enlisted in the 4th Rhode Island Infantry Regiment in New York.
+He aimed to support the Unionist army cause.
+Serving as a private and a musician in the regimental band, he dedicated four years to this effort.
+After the war, he returned to Montreal.
+Now 21 years old, he was perhaps older than his years.
+He began teaching music, composing, and arranging concerts.

-At 22, he went back to the States to tour again with The New Orleans Minstrels.
-He fell in love, got married, and left for Paris with his new bride Joséphine Gentilly.
-After a couple of years, he returned to Montreal, performing, composing, working as a pianist and music teacher.
+At 22, he returned to the States to tour again with The New Orleans Minstrels.
+During this time, he fell in love and married Joséphine Gentilly.
+They left for Paris, where they spent a couple of years.
+Eventually, they returned to Montreal, where Lavallée continued performing, composing, and working as a pianist and music teacher.

 O Canada composer Calixa Lavallée aged 30